argilla-io/argilla/docs/_source/reference/python/python_client.rst

 Client
 ======

-Here we describe the Python client of Argilla that we divide into three basic modules:
+Here we describe the Python client of Argilla that we divide into four basic modules:

 - :ref:`python ref methods`: These methods make up the interface to interact with Argilla's REST API.
 - :ref:`python ref records`: You need to wrap your data in these *Records* for Argilla to understand it.